Southern Pan Fried Potatoes and Onions Recipe

 And while you’ve got the pan out cooking the potatoes, you can cook up some pan fried pork chops from Julia’s Simply Southern.

-Other delicious side dishes:
+Other delicious potato side dishes:

 - If you want another potato dish, give this roasted red potatoes recipe a try